-Multiple Response questionnaire (MRQ)
+Multiple Response questions (MRQ)

 Each of the sheets/cards used for these type of exams are used by many different schools and some have their own designs for the top of the sheets/cards.
 It can therefore be confusing if you receive different designs from one exam to another.
 However, although they may look different at first glance, the information required on each remains the same.

 For MCQ/MRQ style exams there should be five statements associated with each question and you will need to fill in one or more of the five boxes labelled A to E on the sheet/card.
 Or you may need to answer True or False to a number of statements.